Diff: Edit script

-In order to transform the content of the original file into the content of new file using ed, one appends two lines to this diff file, one line containing a w (write) command, and one containing a q (quit) command (e.g. by printf "w\nq\n" >> mydiff).
-Here we gave the diff file the name mydiff and the transformation will then happen when we run ed -s original < mydiff.
+To transform the content of the original file into the content of new file using ed, one appends two lines to this diff file, one line containing a w (write) command, and one containing a q (quit) command (e.g. by printf "w\nq\n" >> mydiff).
+Here we give the diff file the name mydiff and the transformation will happen when we run ed -s original < mydiff.